SQLite Order By

 If you scroll down the output, you will see that NULLs are placed at the end of the result set:

-In this tutorial, you have learned how to use the SQLite ORDER BY clause to sort the result set using a single column, multiple columns in ascending and descending orders.
+• Use the SQLite ORDER BY clause to sort rows by one or more columns in ascending and descending orders.

 Was this tutorial helpful ?